 Section 6.
 Alcohol Testing: A breathalyzer or similar test equipment shall be used to screen for alcohol use and if positive shall be confirmed by a blood alcohol test performed by the laboratory.
 The screening test shall be performed by an individual qualified through and utilizing equipment certified by the State of California.
 An initial positive alcohol level shall be .08 grams per 210 L. of breath.
 If initial testing results are negative, testing shall be discontinued, all samples destroyed and records of the testing expunged from the employee's file.
 If initial testing results are positive, the test shall be confirmed using a blood alcohol level.
 Sampling handling procedures, as detailed in Section 4, shall apply.
-A positive blood alcohol level samples shall be destroyed and records of the testing results are negative all samples destroyed and records of the testing results are negative blood alcohol level.
+A positive blood alcohol level shall be .08 grams per 100 ml of blood.
+If confirmatory testing results are negative all samples shall be destroyed and records of the testing expunged from the employee's file.